google/WebFundamentals/src/content/en/updates/2014/08/Easier-ArrayBuffer-String-conversion-with-the-Encoding-API.md

 book_path: /web/updates/_book.yaml
 description: The native Encoding API offers a straightforward way to convert between raw binary data and JavaScript strings.

-{# wf_updated_on: 2014-08-27 #}
+{# wf_updated_on: 2019-03-15 #}
 {# wf_published_on: 2014-08-27 #}
 {# wf_tags: news,arraybuffer,decoding,strings,unicode,encoding #}
+{# wf_blink_components: N/A #}

 # Easier ArrayBuffer to String conversion with the Encoding API {: .page-title }

 {% include "web/_shared/contributors/jeffposnick.html" %}

-Over two years ago, [Renato Mangini](http://www.html5rocks.com/en/profiles/#renatomangini) described a [method](http://updates.html5rocks.com/2012/06/How-to-convert-ArrayBuffer-to-and-from-String) for converting between raw [ArrayBuffers](https://developer.mozilla.org/en-US/docs/Web/API/ArrayBuffer) and the corresponding string representation of that data.
+Over two years ago, [Renato Mangini](https://www.html5rocks.com/en/profiles/#renatomangini) described a [method](/web/updates/2012/06/How-to-convert-ArrayBuffer-to-and-from-String) for converting between raw [ArrayBuffers](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer) and the corresponding string representation of that data.
 At the end of the post, Renato mentioned that an official standardized API to handle the conversion was in the process of being drafted.
-The [specification](http://encoding.spec.whatwg.org/){: .external } has now matured, and both [Firefox](https://developer.mozilla.org/en-US/Firefox/Releases/18) and [Google Chrome](http://www.chromestatus.com/feature/5714368087982080) have added native support for the [TextDecoder](http://encoding.spec.whatwg.org/#interface-textdecoder) and [TextEncoder](http://encoding.spec.whatwg.org/#interface-textencoder) interfaces.
+The [specification](https://encoding.spec.whatwg.org/){: .external } has now matured, and both [Firefox](https://developer.mozilla.org/en-US/docs/Mozilla/Firefox/Releases/18) and [Google Chrome](https://www.chromestatus.com/feature/5714368087982080) have added native support for the [TextDecoder](https://encoding.spec.whatwg.org/#interface-textdecoder) and [TextEncoder](https://encoding.spec.whatwg.org/#interface-textencoder) interfaces.

-As demonstrated by [this live sample](https://googlechrome.github.io/samples/encoding-api/index.html), excerpted below, the [Encoding API](http://encoding.spec.whatwg.org/){: .external } makes it simple to translate between raw bytes and native JavaScript strings, regardless of which of the many standard encodings you need to work with.
+As demonstrated by [this live sample](https://googlechrome.github.io/samples/encoding-api/index.html), excerpted below, the [Encoding API](https://encoding.spec.whatwg.org/){: .external } makes it simple to translate between raw bytes and native JavaScript strings, regardless of which of the many standard encodings you need to work with.

     <pre id="results"></pre>

     <script>
       if ('TextDecoder' in window) {
         // The local files to be fetched, mapped to the encoding that they're using.